Excursion Program: Ecosystem Engineers (Full Day)

 • Art: Students use light and dark to communicate the idea of equal opposites.

-12.30pm –Mini Marine Life session – decorate a giant seagrass blade with microscopic marine life of your own creation, then learn more about seahorses and AQWA’s recent release of seahorses back into the wild.
+• 12.30pm - Decorate a giant seagrass blade with microscopic marine life of your own creation

-• Full day program of guided activities and presentations
+• Full day program of guided activities and presentations, as outlined above (Timetable)

-• Content tailored to your year group (see above, "What To Expect")
+• Content tailored to your year group, as outline above (What To Expect)

 • Reserved area for recess and lunch